Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 **WARNING**: This feature is currently a Technical Preview, as such it requires completion of the [Prerequisites](#prerequisites) section.
 Future releases will streamline these manual configuration steps and enhance the experience of using the rootless podman containers.
 Therefore, some of these configuration options may change in future releases.

 ## UAI Experience on UANs
 In UAN 2.6, a new playbook has been added to create a single node, K3s cluster.
-The K3s environment will be used to run services necessary to replicate the experience of User Access Instances, UAIs, on one or more UANs.
+This K3s environment can then run the services necessary to replicate the experience of User Access Instances (UAIs) on one or more UANs.

 ### Use of K3s
 K3s will serve as the orchestrator of services necessary to replicate the capabilities of UAIs on UAN hardware.
 This includes HAProxy, MetalLB, and eventually DNS services like ExternalDNS and PowerDNS.
 Notably, this does **not** orchestrate instances of sshd and podman containers through K3s.
-As a comparison, K3s and the initial set of services are operating in a similar way to "Broker UAIs" in CSM to handle the SSH ingress and redirection of users into their interactive environment.
+K3s and the initial set of services mimic how the "Broker UAIs" in CSM to handle the SSH ingress and redirection of users into their interactive environment.

 ### Use of Podman
 Traditional UAIs in CSM required some level of privilege in CSM for access to host volume mounts, networking, and startup activities.
-Podman offers an attractive solution for an interactive environment in which to place users, they can be rootless containers that do not rely on privilege escalation.
+Podman containers offer an attractive solution for an interactive environment in which to place users.
+They can be rootless containers that do not rely on privilege escalation.
 When running on UANs, podman containers have access to a hosting environment that is already tailored to users.

 ### Overview
 The overall component flow for replicating containerized environments for End-Users on UANs is as follows: